Timothy Verdon

-Timothy Christopher Verdon (born 24 April 1946), is a Roman Catholic priest and Art Historian, specialized in Christian Sacred Art on which he has written numerous books and articles.
+Timothy Christopher Verdon (born 24 April 1946), is a Roman Catholic priest and art historian, specialized in Christian sacred art on which he has written numerous books and articles.
 He has organized international scholarly conferences and curated exhibitions in Italy and the USA.
-He was born in New Jersey, United States, and has lived in Italy for more than 50 years, now residing in Florence.
+He was born and raised in Hudson County, New Jersey, United States, and has lived in Italy for more than 50 years, now residing in Florence.

+Verdon grew up in Weehawken, New Jersey, and attended St. Peter's Preparatory School as part of the class of 1964.

-Professional Activity
+Professional activity

 Verdon is a Canon of Santa Maria del Fiore, Florence's Cathedral Church.
 He is Director of the Office of Sacred Art of the Archdiocese of Florence and of the Museo dell'Opera del Duomo (Cathedral Museum), whose new installation he designed in 2012–15 with the architects Adolfo Natalini, Marco Magni, and Piero Guicciardini.

-He is also the director of Centre for Ecumenism, Archdiocese of Florence and Academic Director of the Ecumenical Center for Art and Spirituality, Mount Tabor, Barga.
+He is the director of Centre for Ecumenism, Archdiocese of Florence and Academic Director of the Ecumenical Center for Art and Spirituality, Mount Tabor, Barga.

-Verdon is an author in Italian and English of over 100 books and articles on Christian Sacred Art and has been an Official Advisor to the Vatican Commission for Church Cultural Heritage.
+Verdon is an author in Italian and English of more than 100 books and articles on Christian Sacred Art and has been an Official Advisor to the Vatican Commission for Church Cultural Heritage.
 He has also been a Fellow of the Harvard University Center for Italian Renaissance Studies (Villa I Tatti)., and for 20 years has taught in the Florence Program of Stanford University.

-From 2010 to 2015, he has curated museum art exhibitions in Florence, Seoul, New York, Washington D.C., and Turin.
-He regularly contributes to the cultural page of the Osservatore Romano.
+From 2010 to 2015, he curated museum art exhibitions in Florence, Seoul, New York, Washington D.C., and Turin.
+He regularly contributes to the cultural page of L'Osservatore Romano.